-give notice of, and declare, a strike in accordance with the provisions of this Act; and nominate representatives of workmen on the Board of Trustees of any welfare institutions or Provident Funds and of the Workers Participation Fund established under the Companies Profits (Workers Participation) Act, 1968 (XII of 1968).
+(c) give notice of, and declare, a strike in accordance with the provisions of this Act; and

+(d) nominate representatives of workers on the Board of Trustees of any welfare institutions or Provident Funds and of the Workers Participation Fund established under the Companies Profits (Workers Participation) Act, 1968 (XII of 1968), or the law for the time being in force in the Province.

-(14) The Registrar may authorize in writing an officer to perform all or any of his functions under this section.
+(14) The Registrar may authorize in writing an officer to perform all or any of his/her functions under this section.